jragard/kenzie-testing/Fizzbuzz/README.md

 - This function will have one parameter - `fizzbuzzResult`.
 - This function should take the string you pass to it, `fizzBuzzResult`, and attach it to the DOM

+### IMPORTANT: If you do not name and export your functions correctly, the tests will not run and the submission will not be accepted.

 ## Bonus

 - Write a third function named `fizzbuzzPrime`.